Ficool

 Back at our small apartment, I found Phantom—Hector's sleek black cat—perched on the windowsill, watching the city's neon pulse through the glass.
 I pulled out a small container of the expensive protein treats Hector bought for her and shook a few into my palm.

-"At least there's someone doesn't make me hopeless around here," I murmured as Phantom purred and rubbed against my leg, her whiskers tickling my fingers as she ate.
+"At least there's someone doesn't make me feel hopeless around here," I murmured as Phantom purred and rubbed against my leg, her whiskers tickling my fingers as she ate.
 Her warmth was comforting, a small anchor in a world where I often felt like I was floating without direction.

 The communication device chimed, displaying my mother's familiar face on the holographic screen.
 Her smile was tired but genuine, the way it always was after long shifts at the medical facility.